njokinjuguna95/alx-system_engineering-devops/0x00-shell_basics/README.md

 lists all files in the current directory and the parent of the working directory and the /boot directory prints the type of the file named iamafile
-Create a symbolic link to /bin/ls
+Create a symbolic link to /bin/ls copies all the HTML files from the current working directory to the parent of the working directory